Prap21/Image-Search-Engine/README.md

 While the app focuses on functionality and dynamic interaction, less emphasis has been placed on CSS design and responsiveness, making it more suited for desktop use.
 ---
 ## Features
--**Search Functionality**: Users can input keywords to search for images.
+- **Search Functionality**: Users can input keywords to search for images.
--**Dynamic Image Rendering**: Results are fetched in real-time and displayed on the page.
+- **Dynamic Image Rendering**: Results are fetched in real-time and displayed on the page.
--**API Integration**: Utilizes a third-party image API for fetching image data.
+- **API Integration**: Utilizes a third-party image API for fetching image data.
--**Minimal UI**: A straightforward interface that prioritizes functionality.
+- **Minimal UI**: A straightforward interface that prioritizes functionality.

 ## Technologies Used
 -HTML: For creating the structure of the app.